LovelyBuggies/LovelyBuggies.github.io/_posts/2020-02-28-boost-hist_developer.md

 ---

 Once you've mastered boost-hist, it's time to consider becoming a developer to contribute to [Scikit-HEP](https://scikit-hep.org/)!
 It's a creative and challenging job.
-So let's see how to build developing environment and become a developer!
+So let's see how to build a developing environment and become a developer!

 ### Building from Source